-There are a couple of different varieties of hog plums, so I am not what the one in the picture is known as.
+There are a couple of different varieties of hog plums.
 The Hog Plum can be commonly found in India in the south, as it needs a humid and tropical climate.

 The fruit itself looks very plain, kind of like a tiny green mango, 2 inches big in average.
 The skin is not more then a Millimeter thick and the flesh maximum up to 0.5 Centimeters the rest is a seed core.

-Apparently other hog plum varieties have lots more flesh to the core, so if you think you have found a og plum, it might just be a different variety.
+Apparently, other hog plum varieties have lots more flesh to the core, so if you think you have found a hog plum, it might just be a different variety.

 It is said that the Hog Plum originated in South America and came later on to the African continent and further even to the tropical South Asian lands.

 In my research I discovered that in South America it is commonly used to make syrups, jellies and even vinegar.
 Yet in Africa it seems to be less popular, but in India it is a common addition to Curries.

 In fact Hindu families tend to eat much healthier and have a strict plant based diet.
 Therefore, curries with unusual, lesser known ingredients, such as the hog plum, are more common.
 In fact there are a bunch of ingredients, which look like weeds growing in my garden, that are used in their food preparation.
 Often while these ingredients do not have an English name.

 Luckily, I was able to learn more about the hog plum, as it’s not completely uncommon as an ingredient in this world.
 The Hog Plum seems to be rich in Vitamin C and B1.

 I had a feeling that it is a good source of Antioxidants, since it is a very sour fruit.
 Normally you suckle the flesh of the core and you twist your face expression like a monkey, except if you add it into the curry.